Restrictions of Maass forms on $\mathrm{SL}(2,\mathbb{C})$ to hyperbolic surfaces and geodesic tubes

-Let $\beta$ be a parameter satisfying $1\leq\beta\leq\lambda^{1/4}$.
+The same as the previous sections, we let $\epsilon'>0$ be a small constant satisfying $\epsilon'\leq10^{-6}$.
+Let $\beta$ be a parameter satisfying $\lambda^{\epsilon'}\leq\beta\leq\lambda^{1/4}$.
 We shall bound the part of $b\psi$ with Fourier transform away from the spectrum $\lambda$ using a purely analytic argument, and bound the part with Fourier transform near the spectrum via the method of arithmetic amplification.
 Theorem \ref{KN main theorem} follows from combining the following propositions with the choice $\beta = \lambda^{1/5}$.

-\begin{proposition} If $1\leq\beta\leq\lambda$ and $\phi \in \cS(\overline{\BD}\times\BR) $ satisfies $\|\phi \|_2 = 1$ and $\supp(\sF_t\phi) \subset \overline{\BD}\times (\BR\backslash \pm[\lambda-\beta, \lambda+\beta])$, we have $\langle \psi,b\phi \rangle \ll_\epsilon \beta^{-1/4+\epsilon}$. \end{proposition}
+\begin{proposition} If $\lambda^{\epsilon'}\leq\beta\leq\lambda$ and $\phi \in \cS(\overline{\BD}\times\BR) $ satisfies $\|\phi \|_2 = 1$ and we have $\langle \psi,b\phi \rangle \ll_{\epsilon',\epsilon} \beta^{-1/4+\epsilon}$. \end{proposition}

-\begin{proposition} If $1\leq\beta\leq\lambda^{1/4}$ and $\phi \in \cS(\overline{\BD}\times\BR) $ satisfies $\|\phi \|_2 = 1$ and $\supp(\sF_t\phi) \subset \overline{\BD}\times (\pm[\lambda-\beta, \lambda+\beta])$, we have $\langle \psi,b\phi \rangle \ll_\epsilon \lambda^{-1/16+\epsilon}\beta^{1/16}$. \end{proposition}
+\begin{proposition} If $\lambda^{\epsilon'}\leq\beta\leq\lambda^{1/4}$ and $\phi \in \cS(\overline{\BD}\times\BR) $ satisfies $\|\phi \|_2 = 1$ and we have $\langle \psi,b\phi \rangle \ll_{\epsilon',\epsilon} \lambda^{-1/16+\epsilon}\beta^{1/16}$. \end{proposition}

 We construct the same test function as in Section \ref{section of amplification}.
 We fix a real-valued function $h\in C^\infty(\BR)$ of Paley-Wiener type that is nonnegative and satisfies $h(0)=1$.
 Define $h_\lambda^0(s) = h(s-\lambda)+h(-s-\lambda)$, and let $k_\lambda^0$ be the $K_0$-bi-invariant function on $\BH^3$ with Harish-Chandra transform $h^0_\lambda$.
 The Paley-Wiener theorem implies that $k_\lambda^0$ is of compact support that may be chosen arbitrarily small.
 Define $k_\lambda = k_\lambda^0*k_\lambda^0$, which has Harish-Chandra transform $h_\lambda = (h_\lambda^0)^2$.